Energy advice training for individuals and organisations

 Attendees will learn to recognise the signs of fuel poverty and to direct people to an appropriate agency for further support to stay warm, healthy and out of debt.

 Training is free to third-sector organisations (charities, the voluntary sector and other not-for-profit organisations).
-Otherwise, the training costs £49.50 per person.
+Otherwise, the training costs £39.50 per person, but we have a 2 for 1 offer running at the moment, making each ticket £19.75 if you buy two.

-The next session is in-person at our offices in Bristol on Wednesday 12 March (10:00am to 12:30pm), details can be found on our Eventbrite page.
+The next session is online on Wednesday 24 September (10:00am to 12:30pm), details can be found on our Eventbrite page.
+And another online session on Wednesday 3 December.

 What the energy advice training will cover: